-- the great mosaic of St. John the Evangelist in the apse (1302) by Cimabue
+- the great mosaic of St. John the Evangelist in the apse (1302) by Cimabue - simply stunning!

 - Bas-reliefs executed by apprentices of Giambologna

-- Works by Beccafumi and Andrea del Sarto in the chancel.
+- Works by Beccafumi and Andrea del Sarto in the chancel

-The works for the realization of the Baptistry, the biggest in Italy, started in 1152 under supervision of the architect Diotislavi; the structure is set in front of the Cathedral and was entirely revisited by Nicola Pisano and his son Giovanni around the mid-thirteenth century.
-They changed the baptistry by adding Gothic elements, a lodge and a cupola.
-In the middle of the baptistry, the Baptismal Font by Guido Bigarelli is set center stage with natural illumination coming from a hole in the ceiling, now covered by the Cupola.
+The works for the realization of the Baptistery, the biggest in Italy, started in 1152 under supervision of the architect Diotislavi; the structure is set in front of the Cathedral and was entirely revisited by Nicola Pisano and his son Giovanni around the mid-thirteenth century.
+They changed the baptistery by adding Gothic elements, a lodge and a cupola.
+In the middle of the baptistery, the Baptismal Font by Guido Bigarelli is set center stage with natural illumination coming from a hole in the ceiling, now covered by the Cupola.
 The Pulpit by Nicola Pisano (1255-1260) has stories from Christ’s life on the five panels, while the columns represents the Virtues.
 We can easily notice a classical style in the work, and for this reason Nicola Pisano is considered by many as a precursor to the Renaissance.

-The Leaning Tower of Pisa!
+The Leaning Tower of Pisa

 The construction of the Tower of Pisa dates back to 1173.
 It fame is owed to its inclination, caused by the shifting ground in the subsoil and for this reason works were often interrupted throughout its construction.
 In 1275, the tower was enlarged with the addition of three levels while the belfry was added only in 1350.
 The Leaning Tower is 55 meters high and is inclined 5° southward.
 One has to climb up 294 steps to reach the top.
 Each of the levels has galleries and arcades except for the last one, where there are 7 bells.
 The tower was closed from 1990 to 2001 because of instability but is once again open today to visitors.

-The Graveyard - Camposanto
+The Graveyard or Camposanto

 The graveyard is an ancient monumental cemetery set on the north side of the Square of Miracles.
 Begun in 1277 by the architect Giovanni de Simone, it is a rectangular structure with an inner cloister with Gothic arcades.
 As ancient tradition would have it, the graveyard was built on dirt carried back from the Holy Land, in particular from the place where Jesus was crucified.
-Within the cloister you’ll find many sarcophaguses and Roman graves, used exclusively for the burial of prestigious men, while beneath the floor are graves of the nobles of Pisa.
+Within the cloister you’ll find many sarcophagi and Roman graves, used exclusively for the burial of prestigious men, while beneath the floor are graves of the nobles of Pisa.
 Here you can admire a lot of artworks including: the Pulpit by Giovanni Pisano, the Lamp by Galileo Galilei, frescoes by Benozzo Gozzoli and Buonamico Buffalmacco with the famous Triumph of Death, a tabernacle by the Della Robbia and many more.

 The city offers many other enchanting monuments, churches and museums to visit but the Piazza dei Miracoli on its own represents a single great reason to head to Pisa.
 The beauty of the square itself and its many monuments are to be enjoyed, we recommend taking a whole day to discover them all - so what are you waiting for?